-This ominous looking Bodmin Jail was originally built for King George III in 1779.
-The jail you see now was built by prisoners who brought the 20,000 tonnes of granite it took to build from Bodmin’s “Cuckoo Quarry”.
+This ominous-looking Bodmin Jail was originally built for King George III in 1779 by the prisoners of the Napoleonic Wars.
+Inmates transported the 20,000 tonnes of granite it took to construct the jail, from Bodmin’s “Cuckoo Quarry”.

 The last hanging was held here back in 1909 and was for a William Hampton.
 The hanging was a private affair with only prison staff, the Governor, High Sheriff, Mayor, and local Vicar present.

-One of either William or James Lightfoot have been seen down in the ground floor cells.
+One of either William or James Lightfoot has been seen down in the ground floor cells.
 They were both hanged for the murder of Nevell Norway.
 Another ghost that has been seen is that of Anne Jefferies who roams around the jail.
 Anne was left to starve to death as she did not admit to being a witch.
-It was 3 months until she died, leading many to believe she did in fact have supernatural powers.
+It was 3 months until she died, leading many to believe she did, in fact, have supernatural powers.

-A figure that of a priest has been seen in the chapel area.
+A figure of a priest has been seen in the chapel area.
 Ghostly apparitions have been witnessed in the bar/restaurant area and mediums have come into contact with several spirits including one of a prostitute who was wrongfully executed.
-In the area were they housed naval prisoners a thin gaunt looking man has been seen in one of the cells.
+In the area where they housed naval prisoners, a thin gaunt-looking man has been seen in one of the cells.

 Around the jail many visitors and staff often report the feeling of being watched, orbs have been seen down the corridors, footsteps have been heard, voices, rattling keys, and people feeling as though they’re being touched.

-Many people have reported feeling a tugging at their clothes and a popular experience is that of children screaming in the lower ground floor cells.
-In the naval area stones have reported to have been thrown at the current owners, and loud bangs have been heard inside the empty jail from the people outside.
+Many people have reported feeling tugging at their clothes and a popular experience is that of children screaming in the lower ground floor cells.
+In the naval area, stones have been thrown at the current owners, and loud bangs have been heard inside the empty jail from the people outside.

 Related pages: The 7 Most Haunted Places in Cornwall